KellyHarthan/Capstone_KellyHarthan/README.md

 ---
 ## Motivation
 I have loved music for as long as I can remember.
 Even before I could play or sing, I used to write poems and songs.
 I started playing music in my late teens and have continued down the road songwriting and telling stories.
-Music was what initially bought me to Nashville.
+Music was what initially bought me to Nashville about two years ago.
+When I had the opportunity to dig into any topic, music was a natural first choice.

-The Billboard HOT 100 is one of the most popular and longest running music charts used today being on it’s 64th year.
-It is such a wealth of knowledge regarding the most popular tracks over the past six to seven decades.
-Billboard alone can tell you a lot about the popular artists and music styles of the day.
-However, there was a golden opportunity in combining that history with Spotify’s ‘Audio Features’ to do a more thorough analysis of the musical elements of each of the tracks, With this combination we could get a more thorough understanding  the changes the actual music structure over time.
+The Billboard HOT 100 is one of the most popular and longest running music charts used today currently being in it’s 64th year.
+It is a wealth of knowledge regarding the most popular tracks over the past six to seven decades.
+Billboard alone can speak volumes about the popular artists and music styles of the day.
+However, it does not have the capacity to analyze the music itself for broader changes in composition.

+Enter Spotify.
+Spotify is a digital music, podcast, and video service that gives you access to millions of songs and other content from creators all over the world.
+With digitalization and adavnced alogorythms, we are able to look at music in a whole new way.
+The algorithm used leverages Convolutional Neural Networks that use clustering to identify similarities in time signature, key, mode, tempo and loudness based on its audio waveform.
+This is done pertrack, so it is easy to compare a track from 1970 to today and analyze the differnces in features such at timing, key, tempo,energy, etc.

+These two sources provided an exciting opportunity to combine the history and statistics in the annual Billoard HOT 100 with Spotify’s ‘Audio Features’ to understand at a deeper level the musical elements of each of the tracks and compare across time.

 ---
 ## Data Sources